Free things to do in Philly this week

 Fishtown’s Reopening Celebration 🎉

-(Community / in-person / kid-friendly) Head out to this community celebration on Friday night — but don’t forget your mask.
+(Community / in-person / free / kid-friendly) Rain canceled last week’s party, so head out to this Friday’s community celebration — but don’t forget your mask.
 Activities include sidewalk sales, live music, happy hours, and much more.
-(June 11, 4 p.m., Frankford and Girard Ave., fishtowndistrict.com)
+(June 18, 4 p.m., Frankford and Girard Ave., fishtowndistrict.com)

 » READ MORE: Check out our Pride calendar, with events all month long